Beta You're reading the docs for Kubb v5, which is currently in beta. View the stable v4 docs

 Required: false

-Suffix appended to the type alias generated for enums when enumType is 'asConst' or 'asPascalConst'.
+Suffix appended to the type alias generated for enums when type is 'asConst'.

 Type: string